- Expand all

-- New Solar Policy in 2015 - Telangana and Andhra Pradesh.
+- New Solar Policy in 2016 – Delhi, Himachal Pradesh and Haryana.

-- New Solar Policy in 2014 - Karnataka and Rajasthan.
+- New Solar Policy in 2015 - Telangana Jharkhand, Gujarat, and Andhra Pradesh.

 - Full exemption on excise duty is being provided on Pig Iron (SG grade) and ferro-silicon-magnesium for use in the manufacture of cast components of wind-operated electricity generators.

 - The excise duty on solar water heater and system is restructured from 12% to NIL without CENVAT credit or 12.5% with CENVAT credit.